brooms/home-cloud-native-platform/README.md

 ##

+Why needed.
+Scale.
+Do not want to be tied to specific technology (no lock-in), only Docker containers.
+Utilise existing technology.
+Configuration and architexture across multiple infrastructure types.

  from the end user,  having been tested on ARM based Raspberry Pi (versions 2 and 3) as well as Intel 64 systems.

 The following core services are installed on each node: